Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 The 1 question engineers HATE to be asked is when something will be finished!

-With your Ethereum you have 2 choices.
+With your Ethereum, you have 2 choices.

 • Stake the Ethereum and become a validator.

-• Do nothing and your Ethereum will automatically be converted to Ethereum 2.0.
+• Do nothing, and your Ethereum will automatically be converted to Ethereum 2.0.

-Proof of Work vs. Proof of Stake
+Proof of Work vs. Proof of Stake: How Much Energy Does Ethereum Actually Save?

-Perhaps one of the largest changes from the upgrade is Ethereum 2.0 will have proof of stake.
-In theory proof of stake is going to be more scalable and introduce reduced transaction fees and faster transactions.
+In theory, proof of stake is going to be more scalable and introduce reduced transaction fees and faster transactions.

-With a blockchain, MANY people have to agree that a block is accurate and this is called consensus.
+With a blockchain, MANY people have to agree that a block is accurate, and this is called consensus.
 Every person who agrees on it has to have SOME skin in the game.

 Without skin in the game, it’s easy for someone to lie because they have “nothing” to lose.
 Bitcoin started with proof of work because Bitcoin wasn’t worth anything when it was started.